Michaela Quinn: Background

-Michaela Quinn was born into a wealthy family in Boston.
+Michaela Quinn was born into a wealthy family in Boston (15/02/1833).
 With the encouragement of Josef Quinn, her father and a doctor in his own right, she attends the Woman's Medical College of Pennsylvania and becomes licensed herself.
 Unable to find respect as a female physician in a practice of her own, she works with her father in his clinic until his death.
 Once again faced with discrimination as an independent, female doctor, she pursues employment outside of Boston.
 After being mistaken for "Michael A. Quinn", (a man) she is offered a job via telegraph in the Colorado Territory.
 Upon her arrival, the townsfolk discover the error and attempt to withdraw the offer of employment.
 Michaela insists, however, that she is up to the challenge, and she is reluctantly offered the job as town doctor in Colorado Springs, Colorado.

 There she starts her own medical clinic in the town, in lieu of being employed by the town directly, giving her autonomy in her medical practice.
 She also begins actively trying to change the townfolks attitudes toward modern medicine, the Cheyenne and other Native American peoples, and a host of other, more progressive attitudes not entirely shared by the frontier-minded residents.
 She adopts three children after her friend and their mother, Charlotte Cooper, was bitten by a rattlesnake and succumbs to the venom.

 Quinn is a very independent woman who often clashes with the townsfolk, but more often than not she is successful in changing or at the least softening their attitudes.
-Soon after her arrival she falls in love with a man named Byron Sully, played by Joe Lando, who is very interested in Indian culture and spends most of his time with the Indians.
+Soon after her arrival she falls in love with a man named Byron Sully, played by Joe Lando, who is very interested in Native culture and spends most of his time with the Native.

 Her mother is devastated that her daughter has decided to leave and live in Colorado Springs, but after a visit she changes her mind and to a certain extent accepts Michaela's decision.
 Later, her mother again travels to Colorado to attend her wedding, giving her blessing for Michaela to marry Sully.
 The elder Mrs. Quinn warms to the family, even sending young Brian a poodle after his pet wolf, Pup, is killed by rabies.
 Her mother, Elizabeth, travels to Colorado Springs a third time, with Michaela's sisters in tow, to witness the birth of her daughter, Katherine Elizabeth Sully, who they nickname Katie.